Check ipmi-sensor¶

 -H, --hostname HOSTNAME

-Remote server address, can be IP address or hostname.
+Remote server address, can be a hostname or IP

 --interface {lan,lanplus}

-Selects IPMI interface to use.
-Supported types are
+IPMI interface to use.
+Supported types are "lan" (IPMI

 --password PASSWORD Remote server password.